Allostatic load: Relationship to allostasis and homeostasis

 The importance of homeostasis is to regulate the stress levels encountered on the body to reduce allostatic load.

-Dysfunctional allostasis causes allostatic load to increase which may, over time, lead to disease, sometimes with decompensation of the allostatically controlled problem.
+Dysfunctional allostasis causes allostatic load to increase which may, over time, lead to disease, sometimes with decompensation of the problem controlled by allostasis.
 Allostatic load effects can be measured in the body.
 When tabulated in the form of allostatic load indices using sophisticated analytical methods, it gives an indication of cumulative lifetime effects of all types of stress on the body.